nextflow-io/nextflow/docs/developer-env.md

 Nextflow must be installed separately.
 See {ref}`install-page` for Nextflow installation instructions.

 :::{note}
 If you are using a Windows computer, first install and configure the Windows Subsystem for Linux (WSL).
-See {ref}`wsl` for installation instructions.
+See {ref}`devenv-wsl` for installation instructions.
 :::

-(vscode-install)=
+(devenv-vscode)=

 ## VS Code